loosechainsaw/loosechainsaw.github.io/_posts/2020-02-22-left-rotate.md

 }
 {% endhighlight %}

 In the left_rotate algorithm shown above, the first point to note is that we do not need to do any work if the begin == end.
-The left_rotate algorithm presented return the position of the last element in the range.
+The left_rotate algorithm presented returns the position of the last element in the range.
 This useful for the caller of the algorithm as they can check if the result is equal to the end iterator.
 If so no rotation was performed.

 Secondly the algorithm stores a copy of the element at the beginning.
 This as mentioned previously is to ensure we do not lose a copy of this element.